cameron5906/iou-beer/README.md

 ## Run it yourself with Docker

 The process of setting this up for your own Slack workspace is very simple.
-Here's how you do it:
+I've created a docker-compose file that sets an environment up with the latest nodejs to run the app and a MongoDB server, everything is configurable.

 ##### Step 1.
 Create a **.env** file in the root of the project